evkx/evkx.github.io/content/technology/userinterface/screens/_index.md

 ---
 title: Screens
 linktitle: Screens
-description: The screens are one of the most noticeable user interface aspects in modern EVs.
+description: The screens are one of the modern EVs' most noticeable user interface aspects.
 These displays range from small screens displaying basic information to large touchscreens that take up most of the dashboard.
 weight: 1
 ---
 <!-- markdownlint-disable MD033 -->